tanaikech/goodls/README.md

 ### 2. [Download all shared files with the folder structure from the shared folder.](#downloadfilesfromfolder)
 **This method uses API key.**

-There are sometimes the situation for downloading files in a sharead folder.
+There are sometimes the situation for downloading files in a shared folder.
 But I couldn't find the CLI applications for downloading files in the shared folder.
 So I implemented this.
 But when in order to retrieve the file list from the shared file, Drive API is required to be used.
 In order to use Drive API, it is required to use OAuth2, Service account and API key.
 So I selected to use API key which is the simplest way.
 This CLI tool can retrieve the file list in the shared folder using API key and download all files in the shared folder.
+From [version 1.2.2](#v122), you can retrieve only files with the specific mimeType from the folder.

 ### 3. [Run resumable download for large files.](#resumabledownloadoffile)
 **This method uses API key.**